-- fund reallocation: A fund reallocation is a complete rebalancing of your account. - fund-to-fund transfer: A fund-to-fund transfer is a transfer from a specific fund into one or more specific replacement fund(s).
+- fund reallocation: A fund reallocation is a rebalancing of your account.
+You may request a reallocation of your entire account balance, or you can limit the reallocation to the value of your employer or employee contributions. - fund-to-fund transfer: A fund-to-fund transfer is a transfer from a specific fund into one or more specific replacement fund(s).